Japanese Language Proficiency Test

 It is usually held at the RMIT City Campus.

 There are 5 levels: N5 – N1, with N5 being the lowest level and N1 the most advanced.
-The test consists for four parts: Listening, Reading, Grammar, and Vocabulary.
+The test consists of four parts: Listening, Reading, Grammar, and Vocabulary.

 Each level gets exponentially challenging.

-To work or study tertiary education in Japan, you need to AT LEAST an N2 certificate.
-That’s why anytime is a good time to start preparing.
+To work or study tertiary education in Japan, you need to have AT LEAST an N2 certificate.

 Of course, we are happy to create a study plan for your personal needs.